-7.5.3 wwmca\regrid configuration file
+8.5.3 wwmca_regrid configuration file

-The default configuration file for the WWMCA-Regrid tool named WWMCARegridConfig\default can be found in the installed share/met/config directory.
+The default configuration file for the WWMCA-Regrid tool named WWMCARegridConfig_default can be found in the installed share/met/config directory.
 We encourage users to make a copy of this file prior to modifying its contents.
 The contents of the configuration file are described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in Section 6.1.2 for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the Section 5.1.1.